2020–2023 Minneapolis–Saint Paul racial unrest: Bob Kroll residential protest, August 15

 On August 15, a 100-person protest group led by Nekima Levy Armstrong's Racial Justice Network gathered outside Kroll's home in Hugo, Minnesota, to call for his resignation from the Minneapolis police union.
 Protesters also criticized Kroll's partner, WCCO television reporter Liz Collin, for a conflict of interest in stories about police violence.
 Remarks by John Thompson, a Minnesota Democratic-Farmer-Labor candidate for the state legislature from St. Paul, drew controversy.
 Thompson said in his speech, "You think we give a fuck about burning Hugo down?" and "Fuck Hugo."

 Some of Thompson's remarks were said to be directed at children who were present.
 The event also featured the bashing of piñata effigies of Kroll and Collin.
 Several local media members condemned the symbolic display of violence against a woman journalist.
 Inflammatory rhetoric at the event was also condemned by leaders of the Minnesota Democratic-Farmer-Labor and Republican parties, and led to an apology from Thompson.

 Police station vandalized, August 15

-Late at night in Minneapolis on August 15, a group of approximately 50 people marched to the city's fifth police precinct station in what was initially described as a peaceful protest, but it became violent when people threw rocks at windows, threw paint on the building, and shot commercial-grade fireworks at police officers before fleeing the scene.
-In statements, Mayor Frey and Minneapolis City Council Vice President Andrea Jenkins said that the destruction was not the solution to issues surrounding policing.
+Late at night on August 15, a group of approximately 50 people marched to Minneapolis's fifth precinct police station in what was initially described as a peaceful protest, but it became violent when people threw rocks at windows, threw paint on the building, and shot commercial-grade fireworks at police officers before fleeing the scene.
+Mayor Frey and Minneapolis City Council Vice President Andrea Jenkins said the destruction was not the solution to problems with policing.
+In 2021, a man from Blaine, Minnesota pleaded guilty to federal criminal charges related to the unrest and other incidents.